 Even though it has been around for a while, halogen illumination is still considered the best option when setting up modern art picture lights.
 The reason being that it displays colors better than any other source of light, though incandescent and LED fixtures can each perform well in some situations.
 LED fixtures, in particular, are considered the future of art illumination, as they produce close to zero heat and UV radiation, both of which can cause damage to the painting.

-For now, halogen is used in most mount and recessed fixtures, though only when it can be placed some distance away.
-Halogen is used in Phantom’s optical framing projectors, all of which are fitted with UV filters to block radiation.
+For now, LED is used in most surface mount projectors and recessed art light fixtures.
+LED is used in Phantom’s optical framing projectors, all of which have optional filters to shift kelvin colors from the standard 3000K light engine.
 Phantom’s projectors install inside the ceiling and are nearly completely concealed, only requiring a small aperture to fire a beam through.
 What sets Phantom’s projectors apart are their ability to shape the illumination to the subject, creating a stark level of contrast between the painting and the wall it is mounted to.
 This will instantly make the artwork the focal point of the room.